Wesleyan University: Graduate academics

-In 1953, Wesleyan was the first university to begin a program leading to a Master of Arts in Liberal Studies degree, called the Graduate Liberal Studies Program.
-To date, hundreds of educational institutions have followed suit with similar programs.
-The program provides for interdisciplinary graduate study independent of the undergraduate academic departments.

-A large proportion of G.L.S.P. students are public and private school teachers from the region, and the others are in different professions or are otherwise augmenting their graduate studies.
-The Graduate Liberal Studies Program offers both the Master of Arts in Liberal Studies (MALS) and the Master of Philosophy (M.Phil.) degree.
-The former requires 36 credit hours of study and may culminate in a capstone project or thesis.
-The latter requires 30 credit hours of academic study and a thesis.

 Massive Open Online Courses (MOOCs)

 Beginning in 2012, Wesleyan became the first small liberal arts college to partner with a private consortium to design and offer free public access online courses.
 Wesleyan teaches online courses in Math, Computer Science, Law, Psychology, and Literature, as well as other subjects.
-In January 2015, total worldwide student enrollment in online courses taught by Wesleyan faculty exceeded 1,000,000.

 Academic profile

 Admissions

-For the Class of 2026 (enrolling Fall 2022), Wesleyan received 14,521 applications and accepted 2,013 (13.9%).
+For the Class of 2027 (enrolling fall 2023), Wesleyan received 14,500 applications and accepted 2,280 (15.7%).
 The median SAT score for admitted freshmen was 770 for math and 750 for evidence-based reading and writing.
 The median ACT score was 34 for the composite.
 Since 2014, Wesleyan has been test optional.

 Admission standards at Wesleyan are considered "most selective" by U.S. News & World Report.
 The Princeton Review gives the university an admissions selectivity rating of 96 out of 99.

+Wesleyan announced in July 2023 that it would no longer give preference in admission to applicants with family or donor ties to the school, officially ending legacy admission at the institution.